BlackSaltFish/understandinges6/manuscript/05-Destructuring.md

 In this example, rest items are used to copy values from the `colors` array into the `clonedColors` array.
 While it's a matter of perception as to whether this technique makes the developer's intent clearer than using the `concat()` method, this is a useful ability to be aware of.

-W> Rest items must be the last entry in the destructured array and cannot be followed by a comma.
+> **Warn** Rest items must be the last entry in the destructured array and cannot be followed by a comma.
 Including a comma after rest items is a syntax error.

 ## Mixed Destructuring